T

 museum

-Located at the top of Wenceslas Square, this grand museum houses extensive collections on natural history, history, arts, music, and librarianship.
+Dominating Wenceslas Square, this grand museum covers natural history, history, arts, music, and librarianship.
+Its recent extensive renovations have modernized its exhibits and facilities.

 • Check which exhibitions are currently on display.